-“At Enel Green Power, renewable plants integrated with lithium batteries are a solution that’s now part of our commercial offering.”
+“For Enel Green Power, renewable plants integrated with lithium batteries are now part of our commercial offering.”

 EGP’s Sustainable Batteries

 For Enel, non there is no innovation without sustainability.
 We are already dealing with the entire life cycle of batteries, from their starting materials to the end of their service life.

 As concerns raw materials, lithium batteries use some materials that are difficult to retrieve, and some of the more common chemicals, like the NMC mentioned above, use cobalt, extracted in politically unstable areas of the world, where the exploitation of child labour is tragically the norm.

 This is why producers and operators are trying to reduce the cobalt content in their batteries with new solutions that can maintain the same performance in terms of storage capacity and duration.

 Furthermore, as a member of the Global Battery Alliance, sponsored by the World Economic Forum, EGP is trying to identify, together with materials providers, battery builders and users and international associations, ways to trace raw materials starting from their extraction, guaranteeing a sort of certificate of origin to products coming onto the market.

 Then there is the issue of managing batteries at the end of their service life.
 According to data from the Global Battery Alliance, by 2030, 11 million tonnes of lithium ion batteries will be at the end of their service life, and most of these will come from the mobility sector.
 This is why EGP is studying, together with other business lines at Enel, the possibility of using batteries originally used in electric vehicles for integration into renewable plants and to provide services to the electrical grid, creating a virtuous process of the circular economy.